Bot for selling dumplings

 }

 All we need is just to substitute the transaction parameters in the URL.
-Without forgetting to transfer the value of the transaction to nano.
+Make sure to convert the transaction value to nano.

 import dotenv from "dotenv";